Ordination of women in Methodism: John Wesley's views on women

+In spite of these "extraordinary" exceptions, John Wesley never came to the place of accepting the preaching of women in the life of the church as ordinary.
+Each case was judged individually, based upon the capabilities and gifts of the woman.
+John wrote to George Robinson in 1780:

+I desire Mr. Peacock to put a final stop to the preaching of women in his circuit.
+If it were suffered, it would grow, and we know now where it would end."

+Author Paul Chilcote notes that, "[Wesley] could never allow the exceptional to become a general rule."

 Wesley's appreciation for the importance of women in the church has been credited to his mother, Susanna Wesley.
 It is said that she instilled in him, and in his brother Charles Wesley, a fellow preacher in the movement, a deep appreciation for the intellectual and spiritual qualities of women.
-Susanna Wesley and other women in the early Methodist movement helped to evangelize and were active members in Methodist activities ranging from band classes to raising funds for the continuation of Methodism and managing educational institutions.
+Susanna Wesley and other women in the early Methodist movement helped to evangelize and were active members in Methodist activities included leading female band and class meetings, raising funds for the Methodist causes, and managing educational institutions.

-John Wesley's views on women can be found in his 1786 sermon "On Visiting the Sick" (Sermon 98).
-In the sermon, he attacks the requirement of submissiveness that was often imposed on women of the time:
+A portion of John Wesley's view on women can be found in his 1786 sermon "On Visiting the Sick" (Sermon 98).
+In the sermon, he attacks those who totally ignore a woman's value, opinions, and feelings:

 It has long passed for a maxim with many that "women are only to be seen but not heard".
 And accordingly many of them are brought up in such a manner as if they were only designed for agreeable playthings!
 No, it is the deepest unkindness; it is horrid cruelty; it is mere Turkish barbarity.
 And I know not how any women of sense and spirit can submit to it.

-Previous to this sermon, John Wesley had also removed the word "obey" from the marriage rite he sent to North America in 1784.

-Methodism
+Later Methodism

 After John Wesley's death in 1791, several splits happened within the Methodist movement.
-The Methodist Protestant Church split from the Methodist Episcopal Church in 1828 and, later in 1844, the Methodist Episcopal Church, South split, leaving a separate Methodist Episcopal Church of the north.
-The Methodist Episcopal Church previously saw schism, with the departure of some individuals in 1841 resulting in the formation of the Wesleyan Methodist Church, out of which the Bible Methodist Connection of Churches was created in 1968.
+In North America, the Methodist Protestant Church split from the Methodist Episcopal Church in 1828 and, later in 1844, the Methodist Episcopal Church, South split, leaving a separate Methodist Episcopal Church of the north.
+The Methodist Episcopal Church had previously experienced schism, with the departure of some individuals in 1841 that resulted in the formation of the Wesleyan Methodist Church, out of which the Bible Methodist Connection of Churches was created in 1968.
 The Methodist Episcopal Church, South also gave rise to other denominations that split from it, such as the Congregational Methodist Church in 1852 and the Southern Methodist Church in 1940.